okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 #### Unlock Account with SMS Factor

 Starts a new unlock recovery transaction with a user identifier (`username`) and asynchronously sends an SMS OTP (challenge) to the user's mobile phone.
 This operation transitions the recovery transaction to the `RECOVERY_CHALLENGE` state and waits for the user to [verify the OTP](#verify-sms-recovery-factor).

-Note:
+**Notes:**

 * Primary authentication of a user's recovery credential (e.g email or SMS) hasn't yet completed.
 * Okta won't publish additional metadata about the user until primary authentication has successfully completed.